 Take this medication by mouth, or use it rectally as directed by your doctor.

-If you are taking this medication by mouth, take it usually 1 to 4 times a day as directed by your doctor.
+If you are taking this medication by mouth, take it as directed by your doctor, usually 1 to 4 times a day.
 Carefully measure the dose using a special measuring device/spoon, or use the prescribed number of pre-measured bottles of suspension.
 Do not use a household spoon because you may not get the correct dose.
 Stay upright (sitting, standing, or walking) and do not lie down for at least an hour after your dose.
 Consult your doctor for details.

 Sodium polystyrene sulfonate may decrease your absorption of other medications.
 Take your other medications as directed by your doctor, usually at least 3 hours before or 3 hours after sodium polystyrene sulfonate.
 Ask your doctor or pharmacist for more information or if you have any questions.

-To give this medication rectally as an enema, use the prescribed dose usually every 6 hours as needed or as directed by your doctor.
+To give this medication rectally as an enema, use the prescribed dose as directed by your doctor, usually every 6 hours as needed.
 Consult your doctor or pharmacist for directions on how to prepare the dose and how to use the enema.
 Follow instructions for the use of a cleansing enema both before and after your dose of sodium polystyrene sulfonate.
 The cleansing enema after each rectal dose of this medication should be a non-sodium-containing enema.

 The dosage and length of treatment are based on your medical condition and response to treatment.
 Follow your doctor's instructions carefully.
 Do not use more of this medication or use it for longer than directed because your potassium blood level may drop too low.